ET-Technologies/People-Counter/WRITEUP.md

 ### Custom Layer implementation
 If you need to implement a custom layer for your model, you will need to add extensions to the Model Optimizer and the Inference Engine.
-#### Custom Layer for the Model Optimizer
-The MO extracts Information from the input model which includes
-- the topology of the model layers
-- parameters
-- input and output format ...

-If the MO detects an custom layer the libary must be extended.
-The custom layer extensions are:
-- Custom Layer Extractor
-- Custom Layer Operation

-#### Custom Layer Extensions for the Inference Engine

-The custom layer extensin in the IE is implemented according to the target device:
-- Custom Layer CPU Extension
-- Custom Layer GPU Extension

 ## Comparing Model Performance